TWood-IRL/lwc-inspector/README.md

 # lwc-inspector

-Heroku app to view lwc components in a given org.
+LWC app to view lwc components in a given org.

 Live site.